GPS tracker installation guide

 Keep in mind, depending on the type of vehicle or truck or if the port has to be kept free, a specialty harness may be required.
+Some regulators, like the California Air Resources Board (CARB), enforce provisions that prohibit changes to the OBD unless an exemption has been granted.
 For more information on telematics harnesses, see the Guide to Geotab Harnesses.

 Read important related safety information and limitations of use following these installation instructions.
 Read and follow all instructions and warnings to prevent serious injury and/or vehicle damage.
-For more details, see the Geotab GO7 device install insert.
+For more details, see the Telematics Device Installation & Warnings.

 Before you get started, please consult the Geotab GO installation guide and video available in the Installation Documentation.

 Watch our YouTube video series for easy, step-by-step instructions on installation.